 2) Ferrino Nightec 800

 This winter sleeping bag from the renowned Italian brand Ferrino uses a synthetic microfibre fill that mimics the structure of down.
-It offers a balanced ratio between thermal performance, weight, and packability.
-It features two zips for easy ventilation and a drawcord hood with a One Touch system.
-The comfort temperature is -8 °C, limit -15 °C, and extreme -36 °C.
+It offers a balanced ratio between thermal performance, weight and packability.
+It features two zippers for easy ventilation and a cinchable hood with a One Touch system.
+Comfort temperature is -8 °C, limit -15 °C and extreme -36 °C.

 Ferrino Nightec 800